 Paul Engler during the US training institute Momentum’s online webinars describes some ToCs.
 These are organised under the categories of the ‘inside and outside game’.
-This is also known as the ‘inside and outside strategy’, which I will look at in another post.
 The inside game is known as transactional and the outside as transformational.
 Transactional politics is the steady accumulation of small victories.
 Transformation change occurs in more dramatically punctuated cycles that focus on changing broad public opinion, rather than securing a series of incremental gains .
 Under the inside game, there is: lobbying approach, politicians, services approach.
 Under the outside game, there is: structure approach, momentum approach, pre-figurative, hybrid – Momentum Driven Organising .
 In their book This is an Uprising: How Nonviolent Revolt is Shapring the Twenty-First Century, the Engler brothers also discuss the structure tradition, the mobilising of movements and momentum driven organising.

 For Paul Engler and Carlos Saavedra from Momentum (US), the structure approach is union and community organising that creates organisational structures that can mobilise large numbers of people for demonstrations.
 They describe how organizing is about relational work, one on one meetings, to find the leaders in the workplace or community.
 Also, look to recruit people that have followers.
 The second part of the structure tradition is deep leadership development.
 They quote the American Civil Rights Movement leader Ella Baker and her work to develop indigenous leadership.
 The third element is the use of large targeted actions to put pressure on those that can give the campaign what it is demanding.
 They describe the structure approach as very institutionalised .